Shreshta-1701/mistWebDev_Shreshta/README.md

 ## What I Learned

 * Creating the skeleton of a web page using HTML
-* Styling the web page to my liking using CSS.
+* Styling the web page to my liking using utility classes from Tailwind CSS.
-* Using flexbox, and grids to maintain the responsiveness of the website while using multiple block elements.
+* Using flexbox, and grids within Tailwind to maintain responsiveness across layouts.
-* Adding a simple smooth scroll animation for the planet cards using CSS.
+* Handling images within multiple div tags using Tailwind CSS.
-* Handling images within multiple div tags using CSS properties.
+* Creating animations and a material UI inspired design for the planet cards and synopsis section using Tailwind's inbuilt utility classes.

 ---

 ## Technologies

-* HTML, CSS
+* HTML, Tailwind CSS
 * Google Fonts (Poppins)

 ---